ahenrij/efficient-detection-intermittent-job-failures/README.md

 Here is an example of one-shot fine-tuning using the OSS project's CI job data included in this package.
 The `seed` arguments can be changed for another reproducible repeat.

-NOTE: We recommend 16GB or more of GPU and a Linux-based operating system for fast training (~5min for one-shot).
+NOTE: We recommend 16GB or more of GPU and a Linux-based operating system for fast training (~5min for one-shot training).

 ```sh
 python src/models/run.py --project veloren --shots 1 --seed 1